regularjs/guide/en/core/directive.md

 ### 2. `r-style`

-`r-style` is a enhancement for plain `style` inteplation, the value should evaluted to [Object], every key-value pair in evaluted object add to `element.style`.
+`r-style` is a enhancement for plain `style` interpolation, the value should evaluted to [Object], every key-value pair in evaluted object add to `element.style`.

 __Exmaple__